 Salomon Trailblazer Running Backpacks

 Comfortable and lightweight at only 414 grams for the 20L version (by backpack standards).
-100% more suited for shorter runs, where you need to carry a larger load.
-Ideal for hikers and walkers, and other outdoor activities.
-The pack is compatible with a hydration bladder and has one zip pocket on top of the large rear compartment.
+100% more suited for shorter runs, where you must carry a larger load.
+Ideal for hikers and walkers and other outdoor activities.
+The pack is compatible with a hydration bladder and has one zip pocket on the large rear compartment.

-This backpack has an extended back support in a square design that can easily accommodate a laptop, tablet and other items in the 20/30L versions.
-The Trailblazer features one main compartment with two mesh external side pockets, which will allow you to store your water bottles.
-Unlike race and trail vests, they are not located on the chest straps; consequently, they are not easily accessible.
+This backpack has an extended back support in a square design that can easily accommodate a laptop, tablet, and other items in the 20/30L versions.
+The Trailblazer features one main compartment with two mesh external side pockets, allowing you to store your water bottles.
+Unlike race and trail vests, they are not located on the chest straps and are not easily accessible.
 Need a backpack for running to work?
 This is what you want – far better than using a regular backpack.